wafaa-kh-prog/PlayListNode.cpp/README.md

 1\.
 Open the project in Visual Studio or any C++ IDE
 2\.
 Compile and run "music_player.cpp" or "main.cpp"
 3\.
-Use the terminal interface to manage your playlist

-If it runs without errors, congrats!
+Use the terminal interface to manage your playlist If it runs without errors, congrats!
-If it crashes... well, debugging is part of the fun.
+If it crashes.. well, debugging is part of the fun.

 ## Future Plans